MKLab-ITI/pygrank/tutorials/documentation.md

-In the above code, we could also pass to the `rank` method the dictionary `{'A':1, 'C': 2}` in place of the signal and the library would make the conversion internally.
+In the above code, we could also pass to the `rank` method the dictionary `{'A':1, 'C': 2}` in place of the signal and the package would make the conversion internally.
 Alternatively, if a graph signal is already defined, the graph could be omitted, as shown next.
 We stress that this is possible only because the graph signal holds a reference to the graph it is tied to